ameliarahman/ameliarahman.github.io/_posts/2024-10-22-Explain-Postgres.md

 Before we jump into practice, let's discuss first about `page` and `heap` in database.

 ## Page
-Typically, when a database reads or writes data, it operates on pages, not on individual rows Page is fixed-size block of data used by the database to store information.
+Typically, when a database reads or writes data, it operates on pages, not on individual rows.
 Each page can fit many rows.
 Each DBMS has default page, in PostgeSQL the default page is 8 KB (You can observe this in your database client when an empty table is created, as it will show a size of 8 KB).
 For example, if we have 1001 data rows and each page contains 4 rows, then the database has 1001/4 ~ 251 pages.
 We can use this query to retrieve the information about estimated number of pages and rows:

 ```sql
     SELECT relpages, reltuples FROM pg_class WHERE relname = 'table_name';
 ```

 ## Heap
-A heap is collection of pages that represent points to data table.
-Heap includes everything about table.
+Heap stores everything about table information.
 When a data is inserted into a table, it is stored in the heap.

 Now, let's discuss about `EXPLAIN` command in PostgreSQL: